MicrosoftDocs/iis-docs/iis/configuration/system.webServer/httpRedirect/index.md

 3. Expand **Internet Information Services**, then **World Wide Web Services**, then **Common Http Features**.
 4. Select **HTTP Redirection**, and then click **OK**.
     [![](index/_static/image8.png)](index/_static/image7.png)

-<a id="004"></a>
 ## How To

 There is no user interface for adding wildcard HTTP redirects for IIS 7.
 For examples of how to add `<add>` elements to the `<httpRedirect>` element programmatically, see the [Code Samples](#006) section of this document.

 ### How to add an HTTP redirect rule to a Web site or application

 1. Open **Internet Information Services (IIS) Manager**:

     - If you are using Windows Server 2012 or Windows Server 2012 R2:

         - On the taskbar, click **Server Manager**, click **Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows 8 or Windows 8.1:

         - Hold down the **Windows** key, press the letter **X**, and then click **Control Panel**.
         - Click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Server 2008 or Windows Server 2008 R2:

         - On the taskbar, click **Start**, point to **Administrative Tools**, and then click **Internet Information Services (IIS) Manager**.
     - If you are using Windows Vista or Windows 7:

         - On the taskbar, click **Start**, and then click **Control Panel**.
         - Double-click **Administrative Tools**, and then double-click **Internet Information Services (IIS) Manager**.